mrsergei/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
-Which correspnds to 8:35 in the morning.
+NOTE: This correspnds to `8:35` in the morning.

 ## Imputing missing values